 In the case where you are submitting an NIH proposal that has a cap on total cost, it may seem more expensive to use the imaging core, because the scans which are generally lower priced than a patient care equivalent, do bear overhead, making the total cost of the scan more expensive.

 Since the Corporate sponsored Clinical Trials have a Total Direct Cost base, the determining factor will be the subject population.
 If subjects are “patients” and the information needs to be recorded in their medical record, then patient care charges will be applied.
 If the trial requires healthy volunteers or “subjects” that are not under care requiring the information to be on their medical record, the Imaging Core may be preferable.
 In most cases Industry Sponsored Clinical Trials should be budgeted as Patient Care.
 Industry Trials could have a combination of patient care and Imaging Core.

 On the Imaging Core website.

 No, while the technology is available to choose where to store the images, for the first year of the Imaging Core, all images will be stored in the research PACS system only.
-However, if the subject’s scan is found to have a significant finding, with proper consent of the subject, the research scan could be moved to the clinical PACS system if the subject becomes a patient and is treated at BWH.
+However, if the subject's scan is found to have a significant finding, with proper consent of the subject, the research scan could be moved to the clinical PACS system if the subject becomes a patient and is treated at Brigham and Women's Hospital.